yasminehelmy2001/Embedded_Linux/EmbeddedLinux/TFTP_Task/README.md

 > - Stores the IP address of the server (e.g., TFTP server) from which U-Boot can load files.
 >
 > `setenv serverip <ServerIPAddress>`

+If you are connecting your computer and the BeagleBone/QEMU through Ethernet, they typically need to be on the same local network for direct communication.
+Devices on different networks cannot communicate with each other directly unless there is a router or a device acting as a bridge between the networks.
+So this would need additional setups for Beaglebone/QEMU to be connected to a router.

 In my U-BOOT I entered: